Equiangular lines with a fixed angle: Further remarks

 \begin{question} Fix $\Delta, \lambda > 0$.
 What is the maximum multiplicity that $\lambda$ can appear as the second eigenvalue of a connected $n$-vertex graph with maximum degree at most $\Delta$? \end{question}

 If the answer is $O(1)$ for some $\lambda$ and sufficiently large $\Delta$, then our proof shows that \cref{conj:const-error} holds for this $\lambda$.

-Finally, there are many similarly flavored questions regarding $s$-distance sets and spherical codes in $\RR^n$, the sphere, and other spaces.
+Finally, there are many similarly flavored questions regarding $s$-distance sets and codes in $\RR^n$, the sphere, and other spaces.
 Complex versions and higher dimensional analogs are also worth exploring further.
-We state one of these questions here.
+We state one of these questions here, which is partially addressed in a follow-up work~\cite{JTYZZ2}.

 \begin{question} Fix $1>\alpha\ge 0>\beta\ge -1$.
 What is the maximum size of a spherical $\{\alpha,\beta\}$-code in $\RR^d$?
 That is, what is the maximum number of unit vectors in $\RR^d$ such that all pairwise inner products are $\alpha$ or $\beta$? \end{question}